lambdaclass/entropy_blog/posts/getting-started-with-aleo-instructions.md

 This will create **foo** directory and the files with the basic structure of the project:

 * **README.md** having the skeleton of a README with instructions on how to compile.
-* **main.ale** the main file of the source code.
+* **main.aleo** the main file of the source code.
-* **program.json** containing the identification of the project in JSON format, especially, a dev address and its private key for the program.
+* **program.json** containing the identification of the project in JSON format.
+Particularly, a dev address and its private key for the program.

-Let's open the main.aleo and define the sum function:
+Let's open *main.aleo* and define the sum function:

 ```
 // The 'foo.aleo' program.